badu/gorm/README.md

 - [x] make ModelStruct map it's fields : ModelStruct has HasColumn(name) method
 - [x] make ModelStruct map it's fields : removed Scope method HasColumn(name)
 - [x] refactored Scope Fields() method - calls a cloneStructFields method of ModelStruct
-- [x] simplified further the GetModelStruct() of Scope to cleanup the fields mess
+- [x] simplified further the GetModelStruct() of Scope to cleanup the fields
 - [x] renamed DB() of Scope to Con()
 - [x] renamed NewDB() of Scope to NewCon()
 - [x] make Relationship have some methods so we can move code from ModelStruct (part 1 - ModelStruct sliceRelationships() removed)